beuaaa/pywinauto_recorder/docs/index.rst

 Pywinauto recorder
 ==================

-**WARNING:**
-This recorder is still at a very early stage of development.
+.. warning::  This recorder is still at a very early stage of development.

 Description